Author: Lavanya Arora

 Festivals in Sri Lanka in April

 - Sinhala & Tamil New Year (Aluth Avurudu & Puththandu): Beyond the standard calendar followed by the world that marks 31 December as the end of a year, several South Asian countries follow their own regional calendars too.
 The Sinhala lunar calendar follows the waxing and waning of the moon to mark each of its months.
-It’s also believed in astrology that with each month, the sun moves into a new zodiac house.
 So, the new year over here occurs after the sun has completed all twelve zodiacs, and has returned to its first house: Aries.
-The first month of the Sinhala calendar is called Bak.
+As you can see, the first month of the Sinhala calendar is called Bak.
 And the new year is called aluth avurudu.
 It’s one of the most important celebrations in the country.
 Expect a lot of specially prepared food items and sweet delights, firecrackers, traditional music and dance, and a chance for a deep cultural immersion.

 - Easter: While the Buddhist and Hindu population of the country enjoys their new year, Christians get ready to celebrate Jesus’ resurrection.
 With church gatherings, midnight masses, reenactments of crucifixion, and Easter egg hunts – the community really comes alive in several parts of the country such as Negombo, Colombo, and Batticaloa.